4 Short-Term Remedies for Lost Health Insurance Coverage

 Once that last day of health benefits rolled around, I still wasn’t sure what to do.

 COBRA was way too expensive, and picking a plan from the health insurance marketplace through the Affordable Care Act (or “Obamacare”) wasn’t the best solution for me right then, either.
 Plus, I would have the option to get on my soon-to-be husband’s insurance less than five months later.
 But what would I do in the meantime?
-As it turns out, I had plenty of options.
+As it turns out, I had plenty of options to help cover the gap left by my lost health insurance coverage:

 Whether or not you’ve got insurance, “telehealth” apps are a cost-effective alternative to an in-person doctor’s visit when you might not be able to afford one.
 Using an app like Doctor On Demand, you can communicate with a board-certified, fully credentialed physician via video chat for about $40.
 If needed, you can even get a prescription for nonemergency medical issues like a cold, the flu, or allergy symptoms.